prashantdwivedi/enma/docs/linux-commands/install-nodejs-the-right-way-in-m1-and-m2-mac.md

+---
-# Install Nodejs the right way in M1 & M2 Mac.
+title: Install Node.js the Right Way in M1 & M2 Mac
+description: Complete guide for installing Node.js properly on Apple Silicon MacBooks using Homebrew and NVM
+icon: apple
+---

 This guide is specifically for MacBook models M1 and M2 for a new and fresh install.